shines red on the damp forest dead wood

 Range

-Throughout North and South Islands on dead wood in native forests, exotic plantations and gardens.
-Most common in lowland forests with abundant dead wood.
+Throughout North and South Islands on dead wood.
 Found worldwide.

 Endemism